 - This chart shows the number of switches that have occurred on ICPs that have a status of either active-contracted (ACTC) or active-vacant (ACTV) at the time of switching.
-The statistics exclude switches that have been withdrawn.1 - There are about 3,400 not withdrawn switches per month, which translates to an annual churn rate of about 14.2%.
+The statistics exclude switches that have been withdrawn. - There are about 3,700 switches per month, which translates to an annual churn rate of about 15.3%.
 Gas customers can switch retailers for many reasons, but the high level of activity in the gas retail market suggests that customers find changing retailer easy and can put pressure on retailers to offer competitive terms and pricing. - See Chart A-1 in the appendix for a chart of switching activity since the start of the registry (March 2009).